Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Numerical experiments

 \subsection{Results for larger systems}

-In this final subsection, we report the accuracy of estimated ground-state energies for TFI and XXZ models on lattices with up to $400$ spins.
-These are some of the largest spin systems ever treated using VMC (the current record is $441$ spins \cite{sharir2020deep,yang2020scalable}).
-However, we are able to train highly accurate VMC wavefunctions for these large lattices by using RGN and (as needed) parallel tempering.
-We compare the estimated ground-state energies against exact ground-state energies, when available, in Table \ref{tab:results1}.
-We report the estimated energies themselves in Table \ref{tab:results2} if exact ground-state energies are unavailable.
+Lastly, we apply VMC to estimate ground-state energies for TFI and XXZ models on lattices with up to $400$ spins.
+We train highly accurate VMC wavefunctions for these large lattices by using RGN and (for XXZ models) parallel tempering.
+For 1-D systems, we compare the estimated ground-state energies against the exact energies in Table \ref{tab:results1}.
+For 2-D systems, we report the estimated energies themselves in Table \ref{tab:results2}.

-Summarizing Tables \ref{tab:results1} and \ref{tab:results2}, we find that RGN compares favorably to the natural GD approach previously used in \cite{carleo2017solving} to obtain benchmark variational estimates for ground-state TFI and XXZ wavefunctions.
-In 1-D lattices, RGN reduces natural GD energy errors by up to four orders of magnitude, reaching error levels as low as $1.0 \times 10^{-9}$ and $1.6 \times 10^{-9}$.
-In 2-D lattices for which exact reference energies are not available, the energy estimates obtained by RGN are typically lower than those obtained using natural GD and have reduced variance.
+Summarizing Tables \ref{tab:results1} and \ref{tab:results2}, we find that RGN energies converge more quickly and achieve greater accuracy than natural GD energies.
+In 1-D lattices, RGN is more accurate than natural GD by up to four orders of magnitude, reaching error levels as low as $1.0 \times 10^{-9}$ and $1.6 \times 10^{-9}$.
+In 2-D lattices for which exact reference energies are not available, the energy estimates obtained by RGN are typically lower than those obtained using natural GD, and the convergence is very fast.
+After $200$ iterations, RGN is converged to $4$--$6$ significant digits, whereas natural GD is only converged to $1$--$4$ significant digits.

-We further illustrate the comparison between natural GD and RGN in Figures \ref{fig:main_result} and \ref{fig:main_result_2}.
-These figures, showing the complete time series of energy estimates over $1000$ optimization steps, reveal that RGN results after $200$ iterations are typically more accurate for TFI models than natural GD results after $1000$ iterations.
-Because RGN is only slightly more expensive than natural GD (less than a factor of two in our experiments), we conclude that RGN makes it possible to obtain accurate ground state estimates with reduced training time and overall computational cost.
+We further illustrate the comparison between natural GD and RGN for TFI models in Figures \ref{fig:main_result} and \ref{fig:main_result_2}.
+These figures, showing the complete time series of energy estimates over $1000$ optimization steps, demonstrate that RGN results after $200$ iterations are typically more accurate than natural GD results after $1000$ iterations.
+Because RGN is only slightly more expensive than natural GD (less than a factor of two in our experiments), we conclude that RGN makes it possible to obtain accurate ground state estimates with reduced training time and computational cost.